ent/ent/doc/md/tutorial-todo-gql-field-collection.md

 go run ./cmd/todo
 ```

-We check the process output again, but this time we'll see that the server executed only 2 queries to the database.
-1
-for getting the last 10 todo items, and another for getting the parent-item of each todo-item that was returned in the
+If we check the process's output again, we will see that this time the server executed only two queries to the database.
+One, in order to get the last 10 todo items, and a second one for getting the parent-item of each todo-item that was returned in the
 first query.

 ```sql